hydrosolutions/ieasyhydro-python-sdk/README.md

 ]

 ```
-You will get similar response for meteo and virtual stations with the exception that the `enabled_forecasts` will be `None`.
+You will get similar response for meteo stations with the exception that the `enabled_forecasts` will be `None`.

 ### Norm